-7 These programs include copay cards, discount cash pay cards, vouchers, free trial programs, and the Pfizer Savings Program.
+7 These programs include copay cards, discount cash pay cards, and the Pfizer Savings Program.

-RxPathways and Hub activities in the United States, Puerto Rico and the U.S. Virgin Islands.
+RxPathways and Hub activities in the United States, Puerto Rico, Guam (where applicable), and the U.S. Virgin Islands.
 In addition, Pricing & Access Legal must review and approve the inclusion, removal and exclusion of Products from the Pfizer PAP and IPAP.
 The ICPAP Review Committee (RC) must approve all donations to ICPAPs.